finite-element/finite-element-course/doc/source/L6_stokes.rst

       \|B^*q\|_{V'} = \sup_{v\in V}\frac{b(v,q)}{\|v\|_V}.

-Which allows us to rewrite the inf-sup condition as
+This allows us to rewrite the inf-sup condition as

    .. math::